Definitive-edition/Final-project/favorite_movie.md

 hunchback of notre dame:  Some might say it was boring and while that may be true, the fight against frollo would be the best part of the movie. lion king: You love watching simba grow into a true leader the princess and the frog:  The Princess and the Frog is a 2009 American animated musical romantic fantasy comedy film produced by Walt Disney Animation Studios and released by Walt Disney Pictures.
+Sahara: Sahara is an action movie about missing civil war era gold.